 - Works from Hurvin Anderson's barbershop series including a new painting Dixie Peach (2020) will be presented at Wolverhampton Art Gallery.
-Born in Birmingham to Jamaican parents, Anderson's vibrant paintings explore his relationship to both cultures. - Helen Cammock's new multimedia installation Changing Room II (2021) and elegiac film Changing Room (2014) reflect on her late father - who was an art teacher, magistrate and amateur ceramicist - and his experiences of living in Wolverhampton in the 1960s and 70s.
-This work is made possible through Art Fund support and will be acquired into the collection of Wolverhampton Art Gallery. - Oona Doherty's dance work Hope Hunt & The Ascension into Lazarus (2015-ongoing) created after learning that Northern Ireland had the highest rate of young male suicides in Europe has been performed in youth detention centres and prisons as well as theatres, and will be configured as a street performance in Wolverhampton. - Mandy El-Sayegh presents a new work problems with metaphor (2022) at Wolverhampton School of Art incorporating personal memorabilia and layers of accumulated ephemera.
-The immersive installation includes walls covered in newspapers, with latex and mixed-media floor tiles and sculptural specimen tables. - Mark Essen has created a pilot programme for an 'art school of otherness' within the setting of Wolverhampton School of Art, working with students from the Thomas Telford School to create and furnish a workshop space.
-School of the Underkraft (2021-22) is made possible with support from Arts Council England Project Grant for National Activities.
+Born in Birmingham to Jamaican parents, Anderson's vibrant paintings explore his relationship to both cultures. - Helen Cammock's new multimedia installation Changing Room II (2021) and elegiac film Changing Room (2014) reflect on her late father who was an art teacher, magistrate and amateur ceramicist and his experiences of living in Wolverhampton in the 1960s and 70s.
+This work is made possible through Art Fund support and will be acquired into the collection of Wolverhampton Art Gallery. - Oona Doherty's dance work Hope Hunt & The Ascension into Lazarus (2015-ongoing) created after learning that Northern Ireland had the highest rate of young male suicides in Europe has been performed in youth detention centres and prisons as well as theatres, and will be configured as a street performance in Wolverhampton on Saturday 9 April 2022 at the Light House. - Mandy El-Sayegh presents a new immersive installation blank verse blanket man (2022) at Wolverhampton School of Art, incorporating a new sound composition, paintings from her Net-Grid series and walls covered in local Wolverhampton newspapers to create an environment of sensory overload through imagery and a mesmerising soundtrack. - Mark Essen has created a pilot programme for an 'experimental art school' within the setting of Wolverhampton School of Art, working with students from Thomas Telford to create and furnish a workshop space and begin a collective exploration of what an art school could be.
+School of the Underkraft (2021-22) is made possible with support from Arts Council England Project Grant for

+National Activities.